 Step 3 Soak & Rinse

-The Patinator works fast so you will likely not need to keep the hardware submerged for more than 30 second to 1 minute.
-If you want a slower working time you can dilute it with water to suit your needs.
+The Patinator works fast, so you will likely not need to keep the hardware submerged for more than 30 seconds to 1 minute.
+If you want a slower working time, you can dilute it with water to suit your needs.

 Step 4 Wipe Off